GunterPro7/GunterEss/README.md

 ## Usage

 Using GunterEss is straightforward.
-Once installed, you can simply play Minecraft as you normally would, and the mod's features will enhance your chat experience automatically.
+Once installed, you can simply play Minecraft as you normally would, and the mod's features will enhance your gameplay experience automatically.

 ## Feedback and Bug Reporting